FazalOne/23024-CAAL-RISC-V-Single-Cycle-CPU/README.md

 # RISC-V Single Cycle CPU

-This is an in-class lab assignment for my course
+This is an in-class lab assignment for my Computer Architecture and Assembly Language course at the IBA-Karachi.

 ### Q1 Display Name and ID saved in Data Memory on TTY